holochain/launcher-tauri/docs/dev-setup.md

 npm run tauri dev
 ```
 **Note:** This mode will show different behavior in some cases than running production builds.
-To get the production build behavior (but without hot-reloading), run instead:
+To get the production build behavior (but thereby sacrificing hot-reloading), run instead:

 ```bash
 npm run build:ui